python-discord/king-arthur/README.md

-# King Arthur
+# King Arthur The Terrible

-King Arthur is the DevOps helper bot for Python Discord.
+King Arthur The Terrible is the DevOps helper bot for Python Discord.

 ## Environment variables